CodeIntelligenceTesting/github-actions/report-coverage/README.md

 ### `cognito_user`

-Cognito user to authenticate with Code-Intelligence's fuzzing server.
+**Required** Cognito user to authenticate with Code-Intelligence's fuzzing server.

 ### `cognito_password`

-Password of the Cognito user used to authenticate with Code-Intelligence's fuzzing server.
+**Required** Password of the Cognito user used to authenticate with Code-Intelligence's fuzzing server.

+### `project`

+**Required** Name of the project to be get the coverage from.

 ### `test_collection_run`

-**Required** Name of the Test Collection run that was started and outputted by the `start-fuzzing` GitHub Action.
+**Required** Resource Name of the Test Collection run that was started and outputted by the `start-fuzzing` GitHub Action.

 ### `fuzzing_server_address`